Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The model is the core engine of an application.
 This is where the main logic and data are encapsulated, and where the core behavior of the application is defined.
 The model defines the full set of possible interactions with, or actions on, the data.
 It is generally embodied as a code module (a.k.a., a library, a package).

 Thus, the primary user user for a model is generally a programmer, and the interface is an [application programming interface (API)](https://en.wikipedia.org/wiki/API).
-The "end-user" interface is built upon the model, perhaps through other intervening layers of software.
+The end user interface is built upon the model, perhaps through other intervening layers of software.

 ##### Functional model: as simulation